chicio/chicio.github.io/_drafts/2018-11-10-react-native-typescript-conference-voxxed-2018.md

  because they are planned during lunch time: the participant will enjoy their launch while the speakers show their stuff.
 So we planned our "schiscia time" for the 8th October.
  A lot of colleagues attended the talk.
 We received a lot of feedback that we collected to start a review process from which we created the final presentation.
-The major observation we received were:
+The two major observation we received were:

  * **less coding**.
 We created a lot of slides with screenshots taken directly from our IDEs with a lot of code, especially in the section of the presentation where we described the new technology stack we "married".
 They